Hayward Field, from inside, with tower in background

 Each year, the Institute features some of the nation’s top sports law professors as well as guest speakers from the professional sports industry, the media, the NCAA, and other organizations.

-This year's faculty and speakers include:
+Our 2023 faculty and speakers included:

 • Andrew Brandt, Villanova School of Law